 Numark has a long tradition of developing affordable DJ controllers.
-Their range of entry-level controllers are among the best gateway controllers available today.
-With the release of the Mixstream Pro, they have taken it up another level.
-A value-packed unit with some outstanding features.
+Their range of entry-level controllers is among the best gateway controllers available today.
+With the release of the Mixstream Pro+ and the companion battery-powered Mixstream Pro GO, they have taken it up another level.
+Two value-packed units with some outstanding features.

-The Numark Mixtstream Pro is a 2 channel standalone DJ controller that features everything you need to DJ.
+The Mixstream Pro+ is a 2 channel standalone DJ controller that features everything you need to DJ.
 It also packs in a range of innovative features that you’d normally only see on more expensive controllers.

 Let’s start with the star of the show.
 The large central screen is where all the action happens.
 This 7-inch multi-gesture high-definition touchscreen is fantastic.
 It is ultra-responsive without a hint of lag.